Ananyapk25/QR-Attendance/README.md

 ## Overview

-The QR Code Attendance System is an efficient,fast and user-friendly tool for tracking attendance using QR codes.
+The QR Code Attendance System is an efficient, fast and user-friendly tool for tracking attendance using QR codes.
 It utilizes HTML, CSS, and Django to create a web-based interface for marking attendance.
 This system is designed to work seamlessly when devices are connected to the __Same College Local Network__.

 The teacher/faculty can display the QR Code using classroom projector so that present students can scan and mark their attendance.